 Lifestyle Tips for Managing Reflux

-Managing acid reflux requires understanding triggers and supporting the digestive system as a whole.
+Managing acid reflux requires understanding individual triggers and supporting the digestive system as a whole.

-Tracking symptoms helps identify patterns and reduce flare-ups.
+Tracking symptoms over time can help identify personal patterns and reduce flare-ups.

 Posture and diaphragm support